modikhw1/hagen_ta/QUESTION_BATTERY.md

 - [ ] Surprisingly accurate - AI gets it
 - [ ] Directionally right - scores correlate but aren't precise
-- [ ] Often wrong - I disagree with many assessments
+- [ X ] Often wrong - I disagree with many assessments
-- [ ] Mixed - accurate on some dimensions, wrong on others
+- [ X ] Mixed - accurate on some dimensions, wrong on others

 ```
 Which AI assessment type feels most/least reliable?
 _____________________________________________________________________________

+I feel like it gets some of the contextual stuff well, when prompted into looking for those values.
+In the current data learning model, I am directing it into how to search for meaning or describe certain values.
+The aim is for it to describe scenes, or underlying meaning, accurately.

+Any metric that is a number, for example "creativity", is a bit trickier.
+This is partly what I hoped to do with video ratings, to establish what content I found to be creative, and the opposite.
+The model needs to find it's own understanding at the time of analysis, using Vertex.
+Overall, it seems like the Vertex model cant reliably capture subjective values well, especially assuming there is a "neutral" analysis that doesn't mean σTaste, which is what my priority is, to get the model to both capture neutral data or "objective" which in many cases doesn't mean anything (creativity is maybe subjective, but many may agree something is more or less creative), as well as learning what is relevant to bridge the gap to σTaste.

+The most reliable is objective values, I think production value, editing speed, even "hookStrength", can be found.
+The assumption is that Google Gemini Vertex uses Youtube video data, which means that any AI drawn insights that can be assumed to be accessible for Google data scientists can also be found with the analytics tool.

 _____________________________________________________________________________
 ```